Warsaw Insurgents Monument

 The Warsaw Insurgents Monument (Pomnik Powstańców Warszawy) is a sculpture in Warsaw, Poland, located at the Warsaw Insurgents Square, in the Downtown district.
 It commemorates the insurgents of the Kiliński Battalion of the Warsaw Uprising fought in 1944 during the Second World War.
 The sculpture has a form of a commemorative plaque mounted to the ground surrounded by 63 cuboids of varying lengths and sizes, symbolising the number of days the uprising lasted.
 It was designed by Andrzej Domański, and unveiled on 1 August 1979.

 History

-The monument was designed by Andrzej Domański, and unveiled on 1 August 1979, on the 35th anniversary of the begging of the Warsaw Uprising.
+The monument was designed by Andrzej Domański, and unveiled on 1 August 1979, on the 35th anniversary of the beginning of the Warsaw Uprising.

 Characteristics

 The monument is placed at the Warsaw Insurgents Square in front of Świętokrzyska Street.
 It commemorates the insurgents of the Kiliński Battalion of the Home Army, which begun the fighting in the area of the square on 1 August 1944.
 The sculpture has a form of a plaque mounted on the ground, and surrounded by 63 cuboids of varying lengths and sizes, symbolising the number of days the uprising lasted.
 It features a Polish inscription, as transcribed below.